Getting around Rome

 All tickets must be pre-purchased and are available for sale at ATAC counters, tabacchi (newsagents) and at automatic ticket dispensers at metros.
 The cheapest ticket, the Biglietto Integrato a Tempo (BIT), is valid for up to 100 minutes of travel.
 One-day, two-day, three-day and weekly passes are also available.

 Taxi ranks, with official yellow and white taxis, are located at various points around the city centre.
 While you can book taxis by telephone, the meter is turned on immediately after the call and not on pick-up.
 Tipping is not expected.
 To pre-book a taxi, call Radio Taxi (tel: +39 06 3570), Radio Taxi Samarcanda (tel: +39 06 5551) or Pronto Taxi (tel: +39 06 6645).

 You can hire cars at the airport, railway station and hotels.
-You need to be over 21 and require a credit card and an EU driving licence or an International Driving Permit (IDP).
+You need to be at least 21 (age limits can vary depending on the car category) and require a credit card and an EU driving licence or an International Driving Permit (IDP).

 Bicycles, scooters and motorbikes are available for hire at Bici & Baci, Via del Viminale 5 (tel: +39 06 482 8443; www.bicibaci.com).

 RomaRentBike, Via di San Paolo alla Regola 33 (tel: +39 380 643 2278; www.romarentbike.com), offers bike rental and bicycle tours.